 When you click this, you get to an example page for that content type with the possibility to edit its layout.

-The editor basically consists of sections and blocks.
-When you click on the Add section, you have the possibility to choose between different layouts, like different numbers of columns and their dimensions.
+The editor consists of sections and blocks.
+When you click on Add section, you can choose between different layouts – like different numbers of columns and their dimensions.

 Pick one, input a name for the section, and click Add section to include it in the page layout.

 After that, you can add blocks to the section with a click on the button of the same name.
-When you do so, you get another slide-in menu with a list of available blocks on your site as well as the possibility to create custom blocks.
+When you do so, you get a slide-in menu with a list of available blocks on your site as well as the option to create custom blocks.

 Click one to configure it, then hit Add block to get it onto the page.